Grants for international student wellbeing

 - international education and training provider

 - not-for-profit incorporated organisation

-Auspicing bodies are not-for-profit organisations that take on the legal and financial responsibility for a grant.
+- this is a not-for-profit organisation that takes on the legal and financial responsibility for a grant.

 You can also submit an application in partnership with a business or organisation registered in the NT.

-If you are a registered business, company or incorporated association, you must have an ABN.
+If you're a registered business, company or incorporated association, you must have an ABN.

 If you don’t have an ABN, you must show you have support of an auspicing body.

-You are not eligible to apply if you have not previously acquitted funding with Study NT.
+You can't apply if you have not previously acquitted funding with Study NT.